Michie Peachie Shows Off Killer Physique In New Lower Body Ankle Weight Workout

 QUARANTINE ANKLE WEIGHTS ????
 (Can be done without ankle weights) – Ok girls!
 Lets have some fun today!Some of these moves can be tricky but the reward is worth it.
 I want you doing 3-4 sets of reps until failure.
 No matter what size weight you have, the important part is that you hit failure on your last rep of every set! – #quarantineworkout #ankleweights #ankleweightworkouts #ankleweightexercises #ankleweighttraining #homeworkout #homeworkouts

-In her caption, Michie admitted that some of the moves in the circuit were “tricky” but insisted that they deliver results.
-She instructed her fans to do the exercises “until failure” for three or four sets.
+In her caption, Michie admitted that some of the moves in the circuit were “tricky,” but she claimed that they deliver results.
+She also instructed her fans to do the exercises “until failure” for three or four sets.

 “The most perfect fitness woman on IG,” one person wrote before adding a heart-eye and heart emoji to their comment.